Yoav666s/dnd-wiki/_pages/reckonfear.md

 ## Special Actions
 There are special actions that don't require an Action or a Sleight.
 You can take one Special Action per turn.

-**Trip.** In place of 1 physical attack, you can attempt to trip a creature of your size or smaller within your reach.
+**Trip.** In place of 1 physical attack, if you have 2 free hands, you can attempt to trip a creature of your size or smaller within your reach.
 Make an Exertion check contested with the creature's Resistance.

 **Draw.** Draw a weapon or two.